 Sleep.
 No matter how hard we try, it’s something most admins just don’t get enough of.
-Late night calls and emails from executives, worries about late reports or big events, and an often-crazy schedule on both a personal and a professional level all contribute to our lack of zzz’s each night.
+Evening calls and emails from executives, worries about late reports or big events, and an often-crazy schedule on both a personal and a professional level all contribute to our lack of zzz’s each night.

 But it’s not just the bags under our eyes that suffer – sleep deprivation has a host of other, lesser-known consequences.
 For instance:

 - Sleep deprivation can cause you to gain weight by making you reach for the “feel-good” carbohydrates, slowing down your metabolism, and increasing your cortisol level.

 - In the long-term, lack of sleep can put you at a greater risk for cardiovascular disease, diabetes, and, in extreme cases, early mortality.

 - Sleep deprivation is even thought to be a contributing factor in the disasters at both Three-Mile Island and Chernobyl.